MicrochipTech/fpga-hls-examples/Training1/readme.md

     <https://github.com/MicrochipTech/fpga-hls-examples>
       - ZIP file:
         <https://github.com/MicrochipTech/fpga-hls-examples/archive/refs/heads/main.zip>
       - We’ll use the Training1 folder for this training.
-This folder includes the pre-compiled binary required for this training.
+This folder contains the source files required for this training.
-  - Download the `Libero_training1.tar.gz` file from the Release Assets, and un-tar it in a directory with a short name (such as `C:\Downloads` or `C:\Workspace`)
+  - Download the `reference.tar.gz` file from the Release Assets, and un-tar it.
+This archive contains the pre-compiled binary required for this training.
-  - Alternatively, you can generate the Libero project from Tcl by following the instructions
+  - Alternatively, you can re-generate the bitstream and Libero project from Tcl by following the instructions
     here: <https://github.com/MicrochipTech/fpga-hls-examples/tree/main/Training1/Libero>

 The following hardware is required: